Bencode

 Bencoding is most commonly used in torrent files, and as such is part of the BitTorrent specification.
 These metadata files are simply bencoded dictionaries.

 Bencoding is simple and (because numbers are encoded as text in decimal notation) is unaffected by endianness, which is important for a cross-platform application like BitTorrent.
 It is also fairly flexible, as long as applications ignore unexpected dictionary keys, so that new ones can be added without creating incompatibilities.

-Encoding algorithm
+Encoding Algorithm

-Bencode uses ASCII characters as delimiters and digits.
+Bencode uses ASCII characters as delimiters and digits to encode data structures in a simple and compact format.